splunk/kafka-connect-splunk/README.md

     ```

-4)  against HEC /event endpoint:
+4)  Using HEC /event endpoint:

     ```